To open the program options, please click on the entry 'Settings' in the upper menu.

 |Please note, for this is very important: Connections to servers included in this list will NOT being established via CyberGhost VPN and therefore are NOT anonymized.
 Furthermore you need to restart the program for the added addresses to become valid.|

-Background: Proxy server are intermediate communication interfaces in networks.
-They receive data traffic from a client und send it to the target while hiding the source.
+Background: Proxy servers are intermediate communication interfaces in networks.
+They receive data traffic from clients und send it to the target while hiding the source.
 For the target it seems as if the proxy is the original source.
 When not using a 'full grown VPN' one can at least generate a certain degree of anonymity, but has to manually add the address of the proxy to be used in his Internet application settings, e.g. a web browser.
-Furthermore one really needs to trust the proxy provider - which sometimes is very hard to do, for you might never knew who really owns the proxy.
+Furthermore one really needs to trust the proxy provider - which sometimes is very hard to do, for you actually never know who really owns the proxy.

 As with any other Internet program you can also use a proxy with CyberGhost.
 The advantage: Your traffic is encrypted before it reaches the proxy (and therefore invisible for its provider) and you can use all your Internet applications without configuring them additionally.
-Another benefit is, that proxies help to prevent you from DNS leaks.
-The downside: Your surfing speed might be reduced drastically for the proxy determines how fast you can attend the Internet.
+Another benefit is that proxies help to prevent you from DNS leaks.
+The downside: Your surfing speed might be reduced drastically, because the proxy determines how fast you can attend the Internet.